(Warning: graphic image)

-Trying to build enough animal shelters to keep up with the endless stream of homeless animals is like putting a bandage on a gunshot wound.
-Turning unwanted animals loose to roam the streets is not a humane option, either.
-If they don’t starve, freeze, get hit by a car, or die of disease, they may be tormented and possibly killed by cruel juveniles or picked up by dealers who sell animals to laboratories.
+Trying to build enough animal shelters to keep up with the endless stream of homeless animals is like putting a Band-Aid on a gunshot wound.
+Turning unwanted animals loose to roam the streets is cruel, too.
+Animals left to fend for themselves outdoors suffer, and they often die because of exposure to extreme weather, injuries caused by motor vehicles, starvation, dehydration, abuse by cruel people, or disease.

-Euthanasia literally means “good death,” and true euthanasia—delivered by an intravenous injection of sodium pentobarbital—is painless, quick, and dignified.
-Because of the high number of unwanted companion animals and the lack of good homes, sometimes the most humane thing that a shelter worker can do is give an animal a peaceful release from a world in which dogs and cats are often considered “surplus.”
-The American Veterinary Medical Association and the Humane Society of the United States agree that an intravenous injection of sodium pentobarbital administered by a trained professional is the kindest, most compassionate method of euthanizing animals.
+Euthanasia means “good death,” and true euthanasia—delivered by an intravenous injection of sodium pentobarbital (a barbiturate)—is gentle, painless, quick, and dignified.
+Because of the high number of homeless dogs and cats—and the lack of suitable homes—sometimes the most humane thing that a shelter worker can do is give an unadopted or unadoptable animal a peaceful exit from a world that has betrayed them.
+The American Veterinary Medical Association and the Association of Shelter Veterinarians agree that an intravenous injection of sodium pentobarbital administered by trained professionals is the most compassionate method of euthanizing animals.
 (For tiny puppies, kittens, and some cats, it may be appropriate to use intraperitoneal injections.)

-Unfortunately, some animals will be killed by municipal officials using unacceptable and cruel methods, such as gunshots, to end the lives of animals who require euthanasia.
-Bullets are often not placed precisely in the struggling animal’s head or are deflected, and some animals survive the first shot only to be shot again and again.
+Although rare today, some shelters in smaller communities use unacceptable and cruel methods, such as gunshots, to end the lives of animals who require euthanasia.
+Bullets are often not placed precisely in the struggling animal’s head or are deflected, and some animals survive the first shot only to be shot repeatedly.

-The only way to stop the suffering of the innocent victims of companion animal overpopulation is to prevent their births through sterilization efforts.
-Every last one of the millions of animal deaths at animal shelters and in the streets, alleyways, fields, basements, and back yards that occur every year could be prevented through spaying and neutering.
-You can help.
-It’s as easy as ABC—animal birth control.
+The only way to prevent creating more victims of companion animal overpopulation is through sterilization.
+The millions of animal deaths at animal shelters and in the streets, alleyways, fields, basements, and backyards that occur every year can be drastically reduced by spaying and neutering.
+You can help by becoming a spay/neuter volunteer.